 Look, Jesus ate with SINNERS, walked with SINNERS, talked with SINNERS, loved SINNERS, and did everything with SINNERS, and I'm not talking about the prostitute.
 I'm talking about the 12 disciples and his parents.
 None of them were saved until Jesus died on the cross.
 We often think that because they followed him, they aren't included in the list of things Jesus did with sinners, but they were not paid for until Jesus died for them.

-Satan is certainly a crafty one.
-He uses our own salvation and relationship with God to fuel our sin nature.
-He confuses us and in our pride, we believe we are honoring God with our anger and our soapboxes.
+Satan is indeed a crafty one.
+He uses our salvation and relationship with God to fuel our sin nature.
+He confuses us, and in our pride, we believe we are honoring God with our anger and our soapboxes.
 We are prideful, and we believe we are right.
 Think about the times Jesus was harsh with people or angry.
-Every single case I can recount (calling people vipers and flipping tables in the temple) in the Bible of Jesus’ anger was directed towards people who claimed to be religious.
-He didn’t fight with those who didn’t believe or move away from them; he moved towards them.
+Every single case I can recount (calling people vipers and flipping tables in the temple) in the Bible of Jesus' anger was roused by people who claimed to be religious.
+He didn't fight with those who didn't believe or move away from them; he walked towards them.

-People are moved by love, not anger or hate.
+People are changed by love, not anger or hate.

-So that’s me.
-That’s why I don’t boycott.
-Again, if you boycott that is totally up to you, I don’t know what God has spoken to your heart, I just know that he hasn’t spoken it to mine.
+So that's me.
+That's why I don't boycott.
+Again, if you boycott that is totally up to you, I don't know what God has spoken to your heart, I know that he hasn't expressed it to mine.
 If that bothers you, please pray for me and remember that there is nothing new happening.
-There is no new sin, and there is nothing that is happening today that God doesn’t already know about.
+There is no original sin, and there is nothing that is happening today that God doesn't already know about.
 He is in control!